 How the Legislature Works

 Ready to speak out for the health care issues you care about but not sure how to navigate the Georgia Legislature?
 Below, please find a brief overview of the legislative process in Georgia to help you become an effective advocate for your cause.
-You can also read through the complete overview here or download our Consumer Health Advocate’s Guide to the 2017 Georgia Legislative Session, which contains all of this information and more, including contact information for legislators, state officials, health care organizations and associations, and the media.
-You may also request a hard copy of the guide by contacting Georgians for a Healthy Future’s Director of Outreach & Partnerships.
+You can also read through the complete overview here or download our Consumer Health Advocate’s Guide to the 2019 Georgia Legislative Session, which contains all of this information and more, including contact information for legislators, state officials, health care organizations and associations, and the media.
+You may also request a hard copy of the guide by contacting Georgians for a Healthy Future’s Communications & Special Projects Manager.

 How a Bill is Passed in the Georgia Legislature

 Legislator sees need for a new law or changes in existing law and decides to introduce a bill.